Guide to Fruits and Vegetables that Grow in Shade

 Here’s more about how to prevent lettuce from bolting.

-Here are a few leafy greens that do very nicely in partial shade:
+Here are a few greens that do very nicely in partial shade:

 lettuce growing in partial shade